 \subsection{Observability of door and key status does not rescue performance in the Manitokan task}

-To succeed in the collective reward, agents needed to learn to pick up the key, use it, then drop it, in that order.
-If they did these actions out of order (e.g. dropping the key before using it), then they could not achieve collective success.
-As such, we reasoned that one potential cause for collapse in performance in this task could be the fact that agents did not receive an explicit signal that they had opened their door or that they held the key (i.e. the task was partially observable with respect to these variables).
-Therefore, to make the task easier we provided the agents with an additional pair of observations, one which indicated whether their door was open, the other which indicated whether they held the key.
-With this information, theoretically, the agents could at least learn to only drop the key after their door was opened.
+To receive the collective reward, agents needed to learn to pick up the key, use it, then drop it.
+If they did these actions out of sequence (e.g. dropping the key before using it), then they can not succeed.
+As such, one potential cause for collapse in performance could have been the fact that agents did not have an explicit signal for their door being opened or that they are holding the key (i.e. the task was partially observable with respect to these variables).
+To make the task easier, we provided the agents with more decentralized information, one which indicated whether their door was open, the other which indicated whether they held the key.
+The agents now always have a cue when their individual task is completed. \FloatBarrier

-Surprisingly, even in this easier version of the task, the models we tested all failed to achieve collective success rates above random.
-In fact, the same behavior occurred, with the MARL agents (MAPPO, QMIX, COMA) showing total collapse, and the independent PG agents showing some collective success, but still below random (Fig. \ref{fig:4}a).
-As well, as before, we found that only MAPPO and independent PG showed any learning in the task, with QMIX and COMA showing collapse in the individual success rate as well (Fig. \ref{fig:4}b).
-Thus, the lack of information about the status of the door and key was not the cause of failure to solve the initial version of the Manitokan task.
+Surprisingly, the agents we tested all failed to achieve collective success rates above random.
+In fact, the same behavior occurred, with the MARL agents (MAPPO, QMIX, COMA) showing total collapse, and the decentralized PG agents showing some collective success, but still below random (Fig. \ref{fig:3a}).
+As before, We found that only MAPPO and decentralized PG showed any learning in the task, with QMIX and COMA showing collapse in the individual success rate as well (Fig. \ref{fig:3b}).
+Thus, the lack of information about the status of the door and key was not the cause of failure of the Manitokan task.